scientific-python/upload-nightly-action/README.md

 To request access to the wheel channel, please open an issue on [the upload action's repository](https://github.com/scientific-python/upload-nightly-action).
-You can then generate a token at `https://anaconda.org/scientific-python-nightly-wheels/settings/access` with permissions to _Allow write access to the API site_ and _Allow uploads to Standard Python repositories_, and add the token as a secret to your GitHub repository.
+You can then generate a token at `https://anaconda.org/<anaconda cloud user name>/settings/access` with permissions to _Allow write access to the API site_ and _Allow uploads to Standard Python repositories_, and add the token as a secret to your GitHub repository.